-Site concentration data for PGDP sites are those data present in the Paducah Data Warehouse.
-All relevant concentration data for a site should be gathered and entered into Oak Ridge Environmental Information System (OREIS) before conducting the screen.
+Site concentration data for PGDP sites are those data present in the Portsmouth/Paducah Project Office Environmental Geographic Analytical Spatial Information System (PEGASIS).
+All relevant concentration data for a site should be gathered and entered into Paducah's Oak Ridge Environmental Information System (OREIS) before conducting the screen.
 Although data on the extent of contamination need not be complete before screening, representative samples are required and the nature of the contamination at the site should be defined.
-If sampling results are suspected of not being representative of the site or data quality is unsatisfactory (e.g., detection limits routinely exceed NFA values), then additional data may be required for the screening evaluation needed to reach the Step 2 Scientific/Management Decision Point (SMDP).
+If sampling results are suspected of not being representative of the site or data quality is unsatisfactory (e.g., detection limits routinely exceed NFA values), then additional data may be required for the screening evaluation needed to reach the Step 2 SMDP.
 Data sets that have been evaluated and accepted for use in human health risk assessments for PGDP sites are acceptable for use in ERAs; however, these data should not be screened against background and human health preliminary remediation goals, and essential nutrients should not be eliminated before conducting the ecological NFA screen.
 If existing data are not used, the reasons for not using the data should be explained.